![]() |

 Use During Game

-Video may be used in the case of brutalities or in the circumstance when an alleged incident is missed by the referees, provided a visible injury resulted.
-An unusual circumstance must surround the brutality before the use of video can be discussed.
-An unusual circumstance is defined as a brutality that was unique in its severity, or one that injured another player, requiring a decision by the Head Official regarding whether additional sanctions are necessary during the tournament in order to protect the other athletes.
+Video may be used in the case of violence or in the circumstance when an alleged incident is missed by the referees, provided a visible injury resulted.
+Circumstance is defined as an action that was unique in its severity, or one that injured another player, requiring a decision by the Head Official regarding whether additional sanctions are necessary during the tournament in order to protect the other athletes.

 After the Game

 Video may be submitted to the CWPA office for the purpose of reviewing acts of violence, in order to determine if additional sanctions are warranted.
-All video must be submitted to the office by 5:00 PM EST within two days following the game.
-For tournaments ending on Sunday, this would mean Tuesday at 5:00 PM EST.
+All video must be submitted to the office in a reasonable amount of time following the game.
+For tournaments ending on Sunday, this would mean no later than the week after the tournament.

 Unless the video conclusively shows otherwise, the judgment of the officials at the time the incident occurred takes priority in the situation.
-The Commissioner, in consultation with the Director of Officials, will be responsible for making the determination regarding whether the video is conclusive.
-Any observations from the video will then be forwarded to the Board of Review for their recommendations.
-When possible, the video will be sent digitally to the members of the Board of Review.
+The Commissioner, in consultation with the Coordinator of Officials, will be responsible for making the determination regarding whether the video is conclusive.
+Any observations from the video will then be forwarded to the appropriate Governance Council for their decision.